IREF - Institute for Research in Economic and Fiscal issues

 Many people share the opinion that Mafia is a typical Italian phenomenon, something about which only Italians should worry.
 This opinion is wrong.
 Data recently released by Europol show that thousands of criminal organizations active in Europe can be labelled as of mafia-type, with about 70% of them operating in more than one country.

-As Fig. 1 shows, in many European regions there is indeed evidence of a medium-to-high share of organized crime investments over the total.
+In many European regions there is indeed evidence of a medium-to-high share of organized crime investments over the total.

 Clearly, investments by organised crime are generally more intense in areas where the activity of criminal groups in illicit markets is more penetrating, where the capacity of the criminal organizations to condition the political processes and to distort the market mechanisms runs deeper, or where business opportunities are greater.
 However, there is no doubt that no region in Europe is immune from this plague, not even regions where institutions are traditionally strong.

 One of the reasons why public opinion fails to perceive the danger is the fact that violence is kept at the minimum.
 There is nothing comparable in Europe with what is going on in Mexico or Colombia, where thousands of people are killed every year in the attempt to control drug trafficking (15,887 victims in Mexico in 2018).
 There is also nothing comparable with what was happening in Italy some years ago, when the war between the camorra clans (something well described in the international bestseller Gomorrah) produced hundreds of (sometimes innocent) victims.